 Rest well, eat well and get enough hours during the rest day.

-The next day you will be stronger and you will get the best out of the training.
+The next day you will be stronger and you will get the best out of your training.

 Uses advanced techniques